Saturday, September 20, 2025

 Free storytelling walking tours

 Thursday August 28 6-7:30pm The Unfortunate Man Tour.
-Register HERE
+Register HERE This one is not for the faint of heart - a true tale of murder from 1889.

 THAT'S SO GUELPH!